Welcome to the 2020 Mandarins

 If you foresee any difficulty in paying your Tour Fees, please speak to JW Koester, Corps Director, as soon as you can.
 Do not wait until the last minute!

 Help In Paying Fees

-The Corps has set up some ways to help you pay your Tour & Participation fees.
+The Corps has set up some ways to help you pay your Tour Fees.
 Please take advantage of them and make them work for you.

-Sponsorship: The Corps provides each member with sponsorship forms to help you solicit donations from family, friends, neighbors, social groups and businesses.
+The Corps provides each member with sponsorship forms to help you solicit donations from family, friends, neighbors, social groups and businesses.
 They can also sponsor you by submitting donations using the Sponsor a Mandarin online form.
-These non-refundable donations go directly towards your tour fees.
-Some members have used the sponsorship program to cover all of their tour fees.
-All Sponsorships must be turned in by May 23, 2019.
+These non-refundable donations go directly towards your Tour Fees.
+Some members have used the sponsorship program to cover all of their Tour Fees.
+All Sponsorships must be turned in by May 20, 2020.

 2019 Season Camp Schedule